CodeConstruct/mctp/docs/mctpd.md

 De-registration is automatic - the specified types (and versions) are registered for as long as the dbus sender remains attached to the message bus, and are unregistered on disconnect.

+#### `.RegisterVDMTypeSupport`: `yvq`

+This method is used to add support for MCTP Vendor Defined Message (VDM) types.
+Once called successfully, subsequent responses for Get Vendor Defined Message Support control commands will include this new VDM type.

+`RegisterVDMTypeSupport <vid format> <vendor id> <command set type>`

+If the VDM type is already registered, then dbus call will fail.

+ - `<vid format>` Vendor ID format:
+   - `0x00` - PCI/PCIe Vendor ID (16-bit)
+   - `0x01` - IANA Enterprise Number (32-bit)
+ - `<vendor id>` Vendor identifier as a variant type:
+   - For PCIe format: 16-bit unsigned integer (`q`)
+   - For IANA format: 32-bit unsigned integer (`u`)
+ - `<command set type>` Command set type (16-bit unsigned integer) as defined by the vendor

+De-registration is automatic - the specified VDM types are registered for as long as the dbus sender remains attached to the message bus, and are removed when the sender disconnects.

 Also it hosts two trees of MCTP objects: